-- 5.29.3 To provide ample opportunity for the public to review and discuss the proposed plans or amendments and to prepare their comments, notice of any statutory public meeting shall be given at least 12 days prior to the date of the meeting; and copies of the pertinent draft documents will be made available for public examination at least 7 days prior to the date of the public meeting. - 5.29.4 Notice of a public meeting shall contain the following information: - (i) The date, time and location of the meeting; - (ii) A key plan showing the location of the subject site, or a description of the subject site; - (iii) A description of the proposal; and, - (iv) A statement advising that the recommendation of the Planning Committee on the proposal will be forwarded to City Council, and that Council will not adopt the proposed amendment prior to the passage of 30 days since the date that the notice of the public meeting was given. - 5.29.5 Notice of a public meeting shall be given by the Clerk, using one or both of the following methods: - (i) Publication in a newspaper that is, in the Clerk's opinion, of sufficiently general circulation in the area to which the proposed amendment would apply to give the public reasonable notice of the meeting; - (ii) Prepaid first class mail or personal service, to every person assessed in this respect of lands to which the proposal applies within 900 metres for lands located within Secondary Plan Areas 26, 29, 40, 41, 45, 47, 48, 49, 50, 51, 52 and 53 as identified on Schedule "G", and within 800 metres for all other lands identified on Schedule "G" to which the proposal applies as shown on the last revised assessment roll of the City, at the address shown on the roll except that if the Clerk has received written notice of a change of ownership or occupancy of land, notice shall be given only to the new owner or occupant, as the case by may be at the address set out in the written notice. - 5.29.6 Notice of a public meeting shall also be given by the Clerk, by prepaid first class mail or personal service, to every person or agency that has given the Clerk a specific request to receive notice, if such request shows the person's or agency's address. - 5.29.7 The City shall require the applicant or the proponent of a proposed amendment to post a sign on the lands to which the proposed amendment applies, clearly visible and legible from a public highway or other place to which the public has access.
+5.29.3 provide ample opportunity for the public to review and discuss the posed plans or amendments and to prepare their comments, notice of statutory public meeting shall be given at least 12 days prior to the of the meeting; and copies of the pertinent draft documents will be e available for public examination at least 7 days prior to the date of public meeting.
+5.29.4 Notice of a public meeting shall contain the following information: (i) The date, time and location of the meeting; (ii) A key plan showing the location of the subject site, or a description of the subject site; (iii) A description of the proposal; and, (iv) A statement advising that the recommendation of the Planning Committee on the proposal will be forwarded to City Council, and that Council will not adopt the proposed amendment prior to the passage of 30 days since the date that the notice of the public meeting was given.
+5.29.5 Notice of a public meeting shall be given by the Clerk, using one or both of the following methods: (i) Publication in a newspaper that is, in the Clerk's opinion, of sufficiently general circulation in the area to which the proposed amendment would apply to give the public reasonable notice of the meeting; (ii) Prepaid first class mail or personal service, to every person assessed in this respect of lands to which the proposal applies within 900 metres for lands located within Secondary Plan Areas 26, 29, 40, 41, 45, 47, 48, 49, 50, 51, 52 and 53 as identified on Schedule "G", and within 800 metres for all other lands identified on Schedule "G" to which the proposal applies as shown on the last revised assessment roll of the City, at the address shown on the roll except that if the Clerk has received written notice of a change of ownership or occupancy of land, notice shall be given only to the new owner or occupant, as the case by may be at the address set out in the written notice. first class ma given the Cle first giver ice of a public meeting shall also be given by the Clerk, by prepaid class mail or personal service, to every person or agency that has n the Clerk a specific request to receive notice, if such request shows person's or agency's address. amendment to post a sign on the lands to which the amendment applies, clearly visible and legible from a public City shall require the applicant or the proponent of a proposed ndment to post a sign on the lands to which the proposed ndment applies, clearly visible and legible from a public highway or r place to which the public has access.
 The sign will contain text and/or a coloured concept site plan or draft plan of subdivision that indicates the general nature of the proposal and the telephone number of the Planning, Design and Development Department, or, where the posting of the property is impractical, at a nearby location chosen by the City.